Best Therapist Websites: Success Stories

 Whether you want to hire a website designer to create your website or DIY it, be sure to check out our Websites for Therapists Checklist to learn what a therapist’s website must have.
 We go over ways to ensure your ideal clients can find you, how to gain their trust and attention, and how to get them to call and schedule a time with you.

-Today, we dive into the best therapist websites of 2022 that check all these boxes.
+Today, we dive into the best therapist websites of 2026 that check all these boxes.
 Each website has helped the following therapists gain new clients, increase their confidence, and helped them re-envision what was possible for them.
+Each of these therapists is a Business School for Therapists community member.
+They came in at different stages — some brand new to practice, some rebuilding after years of a website that wasn't working.
+What they have in common is that they did the hard work of getting clear on their message before worrying about the design.

 Tabitha, The Journey and The Process